Let’s Talk About The Plastic Problem

 • Replace plastic products with ones made with sustainable materials

-Remove the plastic already in our environment:
+Remove the plastic already in our environment

-Local initiatives like beach clean ups are effective at removing plastic from our environment on a small scale, but until more is done to effectively recycle plastic, it just goes back into the flawed system of waste management.
+Local initiatives like beach clean-ups are effective at removing plastic from our environment on a small scale, but until more is done to effectively recycle plastic, it just goes back into the flawed system of waste management.

 No nation has taken responsibility for cleaning up the Great Pacific Garbage Patch.
-But individuals and international organisations are dedicated to preventing the patch from growing.
+However individuals and international organisations are dedicated to preventing the patch from growing.
 The non-profit group The Ocean Cleanup are developing and scaling technologies to rid the ocean of plastic and a test installation has already pulled 20,000 pounds of plastic from the ocean.

 Plastic use in the travel industry

 Travel is a notoriously wasteful industry.
 From increasing CO2 to damaging natural areas and eroding culture, travel can create a whole host of negative impacts – but it doesn’t have to.
 The on-the-go nature of travel means travellers are often forced to choose between the convenient option and the eco-friendly option.
 Lack of space in your backpack means you may not be able to carry reusable products you have at home and all too often you find yourself faced with single-use plastic products, from takeaway boxes to single-use coffee cups and mini hotel toiletries.
-A lack of clean drinking water in certain parts of the world can also make it necessary to buy plastic water bottles, if you don’t have a filter water bottle.
+A lack of clean drinking water in certain parts of the world can also make it necessary to buy plastic water bottles if you don’t have a filter water bottle.
 But with a bit of forethought and preparation, it is possible to travel sustainably.
 Ultimately, the best thing we can do as travellers is to think ahead and to keep up-to-date and involved with sustainable travel practices.

 Resources: further reading on The Plastic Problem